gltronred/ccq2017-site/pages/purpose-and-scope.markdown

 title: Purpose and Scope
 ---

-CCQ is an annual conference that intends to reflect the broad scope of international cooperation in computer science.
-The topics covered vary from year to year, but in general try to cover as much of the contemporary computer science as possible.

-They include, but are not limited to:
+The workshop should be devoted to discussions on classical and quantum computation and cryptography.
+Submissions including non-finished ideas to raise discussion are possible and indeed welcomed.
+Also, well-written tutorials on specific topics can be accepted as contributions.
+The main topics include, but are not limited to:

-* algorithms and data structures
+* Quantum and classic computing
-* combinatorial optimization
-* constraint solving
+* Algorithms
-* computational complexity
+* Computational complexity
-* cryptography
+* Cryptography
-* combinatorics in computer science
-* formal languages and automata
-* algorithms for concurrent and distributed systems, networks
-* applications of logic to computer science, e.g. proof theory, model checking and verification
-* formal and algorithmic aspects of bio-informatics
+* Quantum and random walks
-* current challenges such as quantum computing
+* Automata theory